brakmic/JScripty/README.md

 #### Future plans

-I'm currently experimenting with React and trying to find out how to manipulate it without any browser environments.
+I'm currently experimenting with React and trying to find out how to manipulate it without any browser environment.

 #### License